klaytn/klaytn-docs/docs/node/service-chain/references/kas-anchoring.md

 ...
 ```

-## Run Service chain node <a id="run-service-chain-node"></a>
+## Run Service Chain Node <a id="run-service-chain-node"></a>
-All preparation finished, you can run your own service chain node.
+Now you are good to go.
+You can run your service chain node.
-Then you can see the log message related with KAS anchor API like below.
+You will see the log message related with KAS Anchor API like below.

 ```bash
 ...